 - Permanent openings

-What’s key here is the combined openable size of these ventilation sources.
+What’s key here is the combined openable size of these natural ventilation sources.
 Combined, they must equal a minimum of 5% of the room’s floor area.

 This requirement raises questions about the restrictive devices used for new windows.